emmanuelflores/draw-me-express/README.md

 Node-Workspace/node_modules.
 Node-Workspace/yourApp.

-You can install the node packages globally (--g) and make use of them as: require('name')
+You can install the node packages globally (-g) and make use of them as: require('name')